hidelab/pxn/docs/getting-started/inputs.md

 PxN built-in data folder be downloaded from Zenodo.
 To make sure that it integrates into the pipeline ecosystem, the file needs to be expanded inside the `input` folder under `pipeline`.

 For example, if you cloned the repo into `~/pxn` your directory strcucture should look like this:

     - `~/pxn/pipeline`
     	- `~/pxn/pipeline/input`
     	- `~/pxn/pipeline/scripts`
     	- `~/pxn/pipeline/output`

-To expand the file after downloading it, simply do:
+To expand the file after downloading, simply do:

 ```
+cp /path/to/file/pxn_inputs.tgz ~/pxn/pipeline/input # Copy the tar file into the input folder
 cd ~/pxn/pipeline/input # Enter the input directory
 tar -xvzf input.tgz # Expand the tar file
 rm input.tgz # Delete the tar file after expanding